 There remain differences in the level of transmission charges, and the split between G and L charges between Member States.
 The structures of the tariffs are also different.
-In case of several transmission grids within one Member State, transmission tariffs could be different within the different transmission system operators.
+In case of several transmission grids within one Member State, transmission tariffs could be different among the different transmission system operators.

-Finally, charges relating to underlying commercial arrangements have been removed from January 2004 in Member States participating in the inter-TSO compensation mechanism.
+Finally, charges for traders relating to underlying commercial arrangements have been removed from January 2004 for cross border trading between Member States participating in the inter-TSO compensation mechanism.